docker-archive/classicswarm/docs/plan-for-production.md

 availability, an environment must the survive failures of its individual component parts.

-The following sections discuss some technologies and best practices that can enable you to build resilient, highly-available Swarm clusters.
+The following sections discuss some technologies and best practices that enable you to build resilient, highly-available Swarm clusters.
 You can then use these cluster to run your most demanding production applications and workloads.

 ### Swarm manager HA